lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 ### Dispatching events after an element updates

-For advanced use cases, sometimes an event should be fired only after an element updates and renders.
+Often, an event should be fired only after an element updates and renders.
 This might be necessary if an event is intended to communicate a change in rendered state based on user interaction.
-In this case, the component's `updateComplete` Promise can be used and the event dispatched after it resolves.
+In this case, the component's `updateComplete` Promise can be awaited after changing state, but before dispatching the event.

 {% playground-ide "docs/components/events/update/" "my-dispatcher.ts" %}